-A party that wishes to object to the appointment of an assessor or in respect of that person's qualification must do so in writing and the objection must be received by the Panel not more than 14 days after the Panel's notice was issued.
+A party that wishes to object to the appointment of an assessor or in respect of the assessor's qualification must do so in writing and the objection must be received by the Panel not more than 14 days after the Panel's notice was issued.
 Any objections should be taken into account by the Panel in deciding whether the appointment is to be confirmed.

-Assessors' reports should be prepared in a similar format to an Experts' reports (see below)5 and will contain a copy of the instructions given to the assessor by the Panel in preparing that report.
-Any report prepared by an assessor will be sent to each of the parties not less than 14 days before the hearing.
+Assessors' reports should be prepared in a similar format to an Experts' report (see below)6 and must contain a copy of the instructions given to the assessor by the Panel in preparing that report.
+Any report prepared by an assessor must be sent to each of the parties not less than 14 days before the hearing.

-Assessors will normally be present at the hearing and will participate in the proceedings as directed by the Panel, in accordance with the Health Professions Council (Functions of Assessors) Rules 2003.
-However, an assessor will not appear as a witness to give oral evidence or be open to cross-examination.
+Assessors should normally be present at the hearing and may participate in the proceedings as directed by the Panel, in accordance with the Health Professions Council (Functions of Assessors) Rules 2003.
+However, an assessor should not appear as a witness to give oral evidence or be open to cross-examination.